RamprakashUmapathy/AlienCache.WebAPI/README.md

 * `UseQueryStringAsKey`: If it is set to `true`, the cache key will use query string value corresponding to a specified key.
 Default value is `false`.
 * `QueryStringKey`: The key from query string to consider cache key.
 If `UseQueryStringAsKey` is `false`, this value is ignored.
 * `CacheableStatusCodes`: This is the list of HTTP status codes, delimited by comma, that allow to store into the cache.
 Default value is `200,304` that is equivalent to `OK` and `Not Modified`.

+# Contribution #

+Your contribution is always welcome!
+All your work should be done in the`dev` branch.
+Once you finish your work, please send us a pull request on `dev` for review.
+Make sure that all your changes **MUST** be covered with test codes; otherwise yours won't get accepted.

 ## License ##